 Install device drivers for Windows Vista

 By default, most of the hardware is already supported by Windows Vista (Windows Vista contains 20.000+ drivers, which is more then earlier Windows versions).
 That's why your older hardware will probably be detected automatically.
-If there are still unknown devices after installing Windows Vista, first run Windows Update for addistional device drivers.
+If there are still unknown devices after installing Windows Vista, first run Windows Update for additional device drivers.
 However, always install the latest available device drivers for Windows Vista for the appropriate functioning of the hardware.

 The Device Manager and the installed device drivers

 The Device Manager (available in the Control Panel) shows the detected devices and the installed device drivers.
 The items with a yellow exclamation mark are the unknown devices, which need a device driver to function, which can be downloaded from the website of the manufacturer (or on one of the CD's belonging to the computer).
 Check the website of the manufacturer for an update of the device drivers, even if Windows has recognized the device by default.
-Most drivers will install automatically by running a setup procedure and reboot the computer, if this is not the case, the manual will explain how to install the drivers.
+Most downloaded drivers will install automatically by running a setup procedure and reboot the computer.
+If this is not the case, the manual will explain how to install the drivers.

 Windows Device Manager